opengovsg/formsg-javascript-sdk/README.md

 # FormSG Javascript SDK

-This SDK provides convenient utilities for verifying FormSG webhooks for applications written in JavaScript.
+This SDK provides convenient utilities for verifying FormSG webhooks and decrypting submissions in JavaScript and Node.js.

 ## Installation